Sanford Clinic

 Keep these 3 important steps in mind:

-STEP 1: Bring your pet in for a dental exam if you suspect a problem, don’t wait for their annual checkup.
+STEP 1: Bring your pet to your vet for a dental exam if you suspect a problem, don’t wait for their annual checkup.

 STEP 2: Begin a dental care regimen at home.